Farmer's Guide to Pig Feed Pellet Size: Matching Pellets to Growth Stages

 Choosing the right pig feed pellet size is a key management decision that directly impacts your farm’s success.

-- It Matches Their Ability to Eat.
-A tiny, newly-weaned piglet simply cannot eat a large pellet designed for a finisher pig.
-The right size encourages young pigs to eat more, especially during the critical post-weaning period.
+A small piglet that has just been weaned cannot eat a big pellet made for a finisher pig.
+The right size makes young pigs eat more, especially right after they stop nursing.

-- It Reduces Feed Waste.
-If pellets are too large for a pig’s mouth, they may play with them, chew them inefficiently, and push them out of the feeder onto the floor.
-If pellets are too small for a large pig, they may not consume their feed as efficiently.
-The right size minimizes this costly waste.
+If the pellets are too big for a pig’s mouth, it might play with them, chew them poorly, and push them out of the feeder onto the floor.
+If the pellets are too small for a big pig, it might not eat its food as well.
+The right size cuts down on this expensive waste.

 Starter / Piglet Stage (Weaning to ~25 kg)